skade/attr/README.md

 * Unify the retrieval interface between attributes and paths, if possible
 * Find a good interface for returning results from both secure and insecure paths
+* Proper error type, giving good information about where the failure occured

 ## Acknowledgements